Bioconductor/BBS/Doc/update-R-2015.md

 ### Installing

 You can double-click the .exe you just downloaded.
-This runs an installation wizard.
-You can pick all the default settings except that you want to install to `X:\biocbld\bbs-Y.Z-bioc\R` where `X` is the appropriate drive letter and `Y.Z` is the version of Bioconductor.

-You can also uncheck the options for creating desktop shortcuts and associating R files with
-R.
+But to run it from the command line, do:

+    R-devel-win.exe /SILENT /DIR=%DRIVELETTER%:\biocbld\bbs-%BIOC_VERSION%-bioc\R /NOICONS

+If you run by double-clicking, be sure and choose `%DRIVELETTER%:\biocbld\bbs-Y.Z-bioc\R` as the destination directory.
+Choose to NOT create a start menu item and to NOT associate .R files with R.

 Run R and install Bioconductor:

     source("https://bioconductor.org/biocLite.R")

-If you are on a devel build machine, do this:
+If you are on a devel build machine (and not running R-devel), do this:

     useDevel()

+#### R for Single Package Builder

+SPB has its own R on windows
+when you update R-devel, you need to update the pkgbuild one as well.
+Do this as the `pkgbuild` user.
+The steps are basically the same as above except R is installed in `X:\packagebuilder` (where `X` is the appropriate drive letter).